events2025/events2025.github.io/README.md

 ### How to run
 - The website compiles automatically atfter each _push_ to GitHub based on the '.csv' file in the 'docs' folder.
 - The '.csv' databse is based on Google Forms but needs to be curated manually.
+- the github action files are modified so that the translation .csv -> markdown runs before the jekyll

 ### TODOs
 - Fix images